 Ideally when you’re initially architecting the application, but at least before open sourcing, you should abstract your project’s logic to the point that it can be widely used beyond your own, specific use case.
 A library that makes any MySQL database into an API is significantly more likely to thrive as an open source project than an application that wraps your specific database and exposes an API for only your data.

-It’s a win-win.
-You’ll get more modular, more robust code (and potential community improvements), and the open source community will gain a library that can be used for problems beyond the one you’re trying to solve.
+It’s a shared win.
+You’ll get more modular, more robust code (and potential community improvements), and the open-source community will gain a library that can be used for problems beyond the one you’re trying to solve.

 2. Choose a (widely adopted) open source license

 Open source software isn’t open source without an open source license.
 It’s simply “published code”.
 Open source licenses grant developers the right to use and more importantly, to modify your code.
 They tell downstream consumers what they can and can’t do with your code, and give them the confidence to use your software, without fear of legal repercussion, not to mention, it (often) clarifies under what conditions third-party developers contribute.

 While it may be tempting to author your own open source license, don’t.
 The difference between open source licenses, and other intellectual property grants, like say, an author’s license to a book publisher, however, is that open source licenses are heavily standardized, with about a dozen mainstream licenses and three primary licenses representing the vast majority of open source projects.

 It shouldn’t require a team of lawyers to participate in the open-source community, either as a contributor or as a consumer.
 Standardized open source licenses serve as a three or four letter proxy for those with and without formal legal training to know exactly what they can and can’t do with your code, and thus, make it more likely your code will be used and contributed to.

 3. Link to the GitHub repository from your project’s distribution channel(s)